Sujo: Plot

 Josué, a sicario for the cartel, is assassinated, leaving his 4-year-old son Sujo behind.
 Sujo's aunts, Nemesia and Rosalía, take him to be raised in a remote mountain shack.
 Sujo spends his childhood in isolation, with only his aunts and Rosalía's sons, Jai and Jeremy.

 As the boys grow older, Sujo and his peers rebel and become involved with the drug violence around them.
 During a turf war, Jeremy is killed, and Sujo's aunt Nemesia sends him off to live in Mexico City.

 Release

 The film debuted at the 2024 Sundance Film Festival on January 19, 2024.
 Its festival run also includes screenings at the 72nd San Sebastián International Film Festival ('Horizontes Latinos' strand) and the 2024 BFI London Film Festival.

 Damned Distribution set an August 21, 2024 theatrical release date in France.
 The Forge acquired North-American distribution and set a November 29, 2024 theatrical release date in Canada and the United States.
 Beam Films acquired distribution films in the United Kingdom.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on six critics, indicating "generally favorable" reviews.
 Reviewing for IndieWire, Carlos Aguilar graded the film an 'A', citing the film as "intricate in meaning and scope."

 In September 2024, the Academia Mexicana de Artes y Ciencias Cinematográficas chose the film as Mexico's submission for the Goya Award for Best Ibero-American Film and for the Academy Award for Best International Film.